XuewenWangUGA/snpAP/README.md

+# SAP for snp Allele Probability

-# snpAlleleProbability is a bioinformatic tool to calculate the likelyhood of snp alleles
+snpAlleleProbability (SAP) is a bioinformatic tool to calculate the likelyhood of snp alleles

 # run
 type this command in command terminal: